Carlo & Malik: Filming locations

 The series is set and was shot entirely in Rome, between the Rione Monti (headquarters of the Commissariat), the Rione Esquilino, the clubs overlooking the Tiber, the historic center and various suburban neighborhoods also inhabited by numerous immigrant communities.

 Production

 The series is co-produced by Rai Fiction and Cattleya, in collaboration with Netflix.
 Given the excellent ratings, the production of a second season was confirmed, which was scheduled to air in September 2020.
 The show subsequently obtained a further renewal for a season 3.
+The third and last season aired in April 2022.

 The second season did not go to Netflix internationally.
 Season one was removed from Netflix on April 1, 2022.